huggingface/lerobot/examples/9_use_aloha.md

     --robot-path lerobot/configs/robot/aloha.yaml
 ```

+> **Note:** You don't need to calibrate your robot.
+Instead, you are using our pre-defined calibration files in `.cache/calibration/aloha_default`.
+Avoiding calibration is possible since all aloha robots are expected to be assembled in the exact same way.
+If you replace a motor, make sure you follow the exact installation instructions from Trossen Robotics.

-You will certainly notice some lag or latency.
-This is because, we limit the magnitude of the movements by default to ensure safety.
-When you feel confident, you can disable it by adding `--robot-overrides max_relative_target=null`:
+For this first teleoperation, you will certainly notice some lag or latency.
+This is because, the magnitude of movements of your robot is limited by default to ensure safety.
+When you feel confident, you can disable this limit by adding `--robot-overrides max_relative_target=null` to the command line:
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
     --robot-path lerobot/configs/robot/aloha.yaml \